alerrandro1999/alerrandro1999/README.md

 - [Portfolio - Alacid Pamplona](https://www.alacidfotografia.com) - A Portfolio for a photographer, to demonstrate his rehearsals and an agenda to get in touch with him.
 It has a small admin panel so he can modify his schedule.

-- [Landing Page - Weellu ](https://easygestao.tech/) - A landing page to demonstrate the capabilities of a business management software company.
+- [Landing Page - Easy ](https://easygestao.tech/) - A landing page to demonstrate the capabilities of a business management software company.

 <br/>